-Kindergarten registration for all schools. except Oakville which is on February 9th.
+Kindergarten registration for all schools EXCEPT Oakville which is February 4.

 SCHOOL WIDE EXPECTATIONS OF STUDENTS